splunk/public-o11y-docs/apm/span-tags/migrate-apm-custom-reporting.rst

 #.
 Go to :guilabel:`Alerts & Detectors` then :guilabel:`Detectors`.
 #.
 For each affected detector, select the detector then select :guilabel:`Signals`.
 #.
-Change the filter to reference new tag name.
+Change the filter to reference the new tag name.

 See :ref:`apm-alerts` for steps to create an APM detector.